manithamanoj/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Introduction
-In this challenge we are going to apply machine learning to solve a real-world challenge, credit card risk.
-Credit card risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+In this challenge we are going to apply machine learning to solve a real-world challenge, credit risk.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
    Here we are going to use the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
 We’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 Then, use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, we compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 Finally we evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
 ## Analysis
 Checking the balance of our target values.